Litarvan/DotVoid-Forum/.github/CONTRIBUTING.md

 ## Issues

-This section will guide you through the process of reporting a bug, asking for support.
-Please understand that we need as much information as possible in your reports to be able to correctly address it.
+This section will guide you through the process of reporting a bug and asking for support.
+Please understand that we need as much information as possible in your report to be able to correctly address it.
 Be precise, describe the problem, the context, how it happened, and if possible why it happened.

 ### Before submitting an issue